 21 CFR Part 11 Compatibility optionally available.
 Please consult your radiometric detection specialist.

-The Quantulus GCT 6220 liquid scintillation counter is a fully loaded benchtop instrument with unsurpassed performance for measuring man made, cosmic and other natural radionuclides.
-Patented GCT technology combined with BGO guard background reduction accurately measures to near-background levels.
-Proprietary Dual PSA Discriminator and PSA Histogram improves accuracy for mixed and unknown samples.
+The Quantulus GCT liquid scintillation counter is a fully loaded benchtop instrument with unsurpassed performance for measuring man made, cosmic and other natural radionuclides.
+Patented GCT technology combined with BGO guard background reduction accurately measures near-background sample activity.

 Exclusive Standard Features